 Pro Bono Publico, Young Lawyer, and Scott Matheson award winners:

 Pro Bono Publico

 Young Lawyer: Kate Conyers

 Student: Maureen Minson

 Scott M. Matheson Award

 Timothy B. Shade

 May 2014 News:

-Snowmass Summer Convention, July 16-19—Online registration now open—take advantage of early bird savings on or before June 20.
+Snowmass Summer Convention, July 16-19—Online registration now closed—take advantage of early bird savings on or before June 20.
 We have held registration cost, so there is no increase for this summer, and, new this year, registration is waived for all Active-Under-3 attorneys.
 Book your discount lodgings, and see the final schedule.
 And while you are in the Rockies, enjoy hot air balloon rides, whitewater rafting, jeep tours, hiking, biking, fly fishing, and horseback riding: outdoor adventures

 Free Modest Means Lawyer Referral Program CLE, May 21—for program attorneys who offer discount services to those with modest incomes and assets.
 It’s a great way to build a practice and give back to the community; see more about the program, sign up, or assist new attorneys by becoming an advisory panel member.
 The May 21 CLE will have a family law focus, including a panel on “Forms for the Family Law Practitioner,” and another on “Practicing before a Commissioner.”
 The CLE will be held from 4 to 7 p.m. at the Bar, please e-mail firstname.lastname@example.org if you are interested and you will receive notice when registration is open.